 In the most popular beaches of Malaga there is usually a lifeguard station nearby.
-However, we leave you some useful tips on first aid, if the life guard is further away or you are on a secluded beach.
+However, we leave you some useful tips on first aid.
 For example, on the beach where I go there are no lifeguards, and there the “regular swimmers” bring a little “first aid kit”, a folk remedy to relieve the sting of the jellyfish: A small bottle with ammonia or vinegar diluted to 50%.
 To me, it worked great!

 What to do when you’ve been stung by a jellyfish